Loviking/Loviking/README.md

 - 👋 Hi, I’m @Loviking
-- 👀 I’m interested in Crypto and Blochain
+- 👀 I’m interested in Crypto and Clockchain
 - 🌱 I’m currently learning about this fabulous world ;)

 <!---